-- NOTE: Be sure the bracket extensions face away from the slideout room as shown for proper support while cranking. - Insert the winch strap hook into the sewn loop end of the strap beneath the couch. - Be sure the winch ratchet pawl is in the locking position (against the gear teeth) before cranking. - Crank the winch handle clockwise slowly, a few "clicks" at a time, until the room is fully retracted.
+- Insert the winch strap hook into the sewn loop end of the strap beneath the couch. - Be sure the winch ratchet pawl is in the locking position (against the gear teeth) before cranking. - Crank the winch handle clockwise slowly, a few "clicks" at a time, until the room is fully retracted.
 Allow about 10 minutes to crank room in fully. - NOTE: Attempting to crank the room in too quickly will raise pressure in the hydraulic fluid lines and make cranking more difficult. - Unhook the winch and return the winch and straps to storage locations.
 Release the strap by putting slight pressure clockwise on the crank handle, then moving the ratchet pawl to the free-wheel position (away from gear teeth).

-Step 3 - Secure Travel Latches and Close Hydraulic Line Valves
+Step 3 - Secure Travel Straps and Close Hydraulic Line Valves

-• Fasten the slideout room Travel Latches as shown.
+- Fasten the slideout room Travel Straps as shown on page 2-20. - Close the hydraulic pump valve T-handles completely. - NOTE: Close the valves snugly, but do not overtighten.
+Overtightening may cause internal damage to the valves.

-- Close the hydraulic pump valve T-handles completely. - NOTE: Close the valves snugly, but do not overtighten.
-Overtightening may cause internal damage to the valves. - See your dealer for service of the room extension system before using again.
+• See your dealer for service of the room extension system before using again.